 Intranet

-This is the way eLearning was done at the company we mentioned in the intro.
-They ran a file server that hosted files internally (so it doesn’t even need to be cloud storage) that could then be linked to from their Sharepoint intranet.
+This is how eLearning was done at the company we mentioned in the intro.
+They ran a file server that hosted files internally (so it doesn’t even need to be cloud storage) that they linked to from their SharePoint intranet.

 You can surface training content easily on an intranet, but likely can’t store it there.

-You can see some examples of that on our portfolio page where we have courses that are embedded right on our website.
-Just upload that folder structure to a server you have available and then link to the HTML page.
+You can see examples of that on our portfolio page, where we have courses embedded right on our website.
+Just upload that folder structure to your available server and then link to the HTML page.

-It’s not an ideal solution but it’s a solution nonetheless.
-Your company intranet can act as a pretty decent front-end for accessing a course.
-That means if a department in your organization has a course they need people to take, it can be available right there on their department page on the intranet.
+It’s not an ideal solution, but it’s a solution, nonetheless.
+Your company intranet can be a decent front-end for accessing a course.
+That means if a department in your organization has a course they need people to take, it can be available on their department page on the intranet.

 Cloud Storage

 There are plenty of cloud storage providers that you could use for course content.
 Amazon Web Services (AWS), Azure Cloud, or Google Cloud are good options.
 They can provide you with as much or as little cloud storage as your organization needs and are extremely affordable.
-They’ll serve up content that can be linked to in emails, messages, or shared however else you might like.
+They’ll serve up content that can be linked to in emails, messages, or shared however.

 Cloud storage is an easy, vast, and cheap solution for storing course content.

-You can even link to a course from the company intranet while the course files are actually in the cloud.
-But then again, if you’re using Microsoft 365 then your Sharepoint is already in the cloud and you can explore options there.
+You can even link to a course from the company intranet while the course files are in the cloud.
+But then again, if you’re using Microsoft 365, your SharePoint is already in the cloud, and you can explore options there.

-This one segues nicely into your company website because that is likely hosted on cloud storage anyway.
+This one segues nicely into your company website because it’s likely hosted on cloud storage.
 Our website is hosted on cloud storage and your organization’s likely is too.

 Company Website

-When you export an eLearning course from any of the major rapid development tools, they’re essentially mini websites.
+When you export an eLearning course from major rapid development tools, they’re mini websites.
 So, why couldn’t you use a folder on your company website to host your eLearning content?

-There’s no reason you couldn’t if that’s the route you need to take.
-I’m sure it would require some approvals, security ironed out, and some other steps internally, but it’s set up for hosting content already.
-Just keep in mind that anything hosted on your public website is also public unless it’s secured to be accessed on your organization network only.
+There’s no reason you couldn’t if that’s the route you must take.
+I’m sure it would require some approvals, security ironed out, and other internal steps, but it’s already set up for hosting content.
+Remember that anything hosted on your public website is also public unless it’s secured to be accessed only on your organization’s network.

 If secured, course content could be stored on your company website server.

-This way you could post a link to the eLearning content that is in a folder on your company website.
+This way, you could post a link to the eLearning content in your company website’s folder.
 It’s not ideal and shouldn’t be taken lightly as an LMS alternative, but you gotta do what you gotta do.

-Anywhere you can upload files and a web browser can access the HTML files is a place you can make a course available without an LMS.
-That excludes Sharepoint unless you found a hack for that since Sharepoint wants to open an HTML page in its editor rather than opening the page.
+Anywhere you can upload files and a web browser can access the HTML files, you can make a course available without an LMS.
+That excludes SharePoint unless you found a hack for that since SharePoint wants to open an HTML page in its editor rather than opening the page.

-While we don’t condone the use of any of these methods, they can work in a pinch.
-Sometimes the importance of getting training content to employees is more important than the how.
-And if you don’t have an LMS up and running then these solutions can help you in a bind.
+While we don’t condone using any of these methods, they can work in a pinch.
+Sometimes, getting training content to employees is more important than the how.
+And if you don’t have an LMS up and running, these solutions can help you in a bind.

 We’ve mentioned a few things you lose when you don’t have a real learning management system.
 There’s a reason why LMSs are so popular.
-They offer a lot of important features that can help an organization work more efficiently.
+They offer many essential features that can help an organization work more efficiently.

 There’s nothing like an organization that cares enough about its employees to invest in an LMS.
 That’s why we recommend you get an LMS as soon as possible.
 Just like training shows you care about employees, an LMS also shows you care about them and that you value their future and want to invest in them.